-Look around and you’ll recognize everyday examples of reseller partnerships, from the grocery chain that resells your local coffee shop’s specialty dark roast to Total Wine reselling your favorite Napa cab and delivering it right to your door.
-In the SaaS world, a reseller partnership is not much different from these examples (minus the wine and coffee, of course).
+Look around and you’ll recognize everyday examples of reseller partnerships, from the grocery chain that resells your local coffee shop’s specialty dark roast to Target reselling Apple products.
+In the SaaS world, a reseller partnership is not much different from these examples (minus the coffee, of course).

 Resellers often have access to an existing customer base or specific audience that other SaaS companies want to reach.
 SaaS companies use resellers to explore new verticals, enter regional or global markets, and/or acquire new customers or user bases — all of which are growth levers for driving revenue.

 If you’re noodling on the idea of a reseller program for your business, or if you’re a nerd and just curious, you’re in the right place.

 In this post, we break down the SaaS reseller ecosystem — including terminology, types, and examples — to help you round out your knowledge.

 Reseller partnerships are a form of indirect or “channel” sales, in which your partner (a third-party entity) sits between you and the customer, brokering sales and/or services on your behalf.
 A reseller is a company that helps a vendor sell its products and services to its end customer.
 (This definition changes a bit when it comes to value-added resellers, but we’ll get there later).

 Resellers are just one type of channel partnership which is one of the three main categories of partnerships.